5 Ways to Look Modern in a Floral Dress over 40

 Looking modern in a floral dress isn’t about avoiding certain prints—it’s about how all the pieces come together.
 When you get the balance right between style, color, print, fit, and accessories, florals can look incredibly fresh at any age.

-Be sure to check out these other modern dresses on sale now at Macy’s Friends and Family Sale!
+Be sure to check out these other Modern Floral Dresses!

 Shop these Modern Dresses